 - Oregon National Primate Research Center/West Campus OHSU, Division of Comparative Medicine (Beaverton, OR).

 One residency position is available at Oregon State University (OSU) which includes: the Laboratory Animal Research Center (LARC); College of Veterinary Medicine; Department of Biomedical Research; Veterinary Diagnostic Laboratory; Department of Rangeland Sciences; Hatfield Marine Science Center (Newport, OR) and; the Sinnhuber Aquatic Research Laboratory, which collaborates extensively with the Zebrafish International Resource Center (ZIRC).

-Two residency positions are available at Oregon Health & Science University (OHSU).
-Of the two residency positions available at OHSU, one is located on the main Marquam Hill Campus which includes: OHSU Hospital; Doernbecher Children’s Hospital; Schools of Medicine, Dentistry, and Nursing and; multiple research centers and laboratories.
-The second OHSU position is located on the West Campus at the Oregon National Primate Research Center (ONPRC) is not accepting residency applications for 2015.
+One residency position is available at Oregon Health & Science University (OHSU).
+OHSU is located on the main Marquam Hill Campus which includes: OHSU Hospital; Doernbecher Children’s Hospital; Schools of Medicine, Dentistry, and Nursing and; multiple research centers and laboratories.
+The OHSU West Campus at the Oregon National Primate Research Center (ONPRC) is not accepting residency applications for 2015.
 ONPRC is still, however, included in the residency rotations and includes: the Division of Comparative Medicine; four Scientific Divisions - Pathobiology and Immunology; Neurosciences; Reproductive and Developmental Sciences; Diabetes, Obesity and Metabolism and; the Vaccine and Gene Therapy Institute.

 The OSLAMRC ACLAM-recognized residency program is designed to prepare veterinarians for careers in laboratory animal medicine and meet all requirements to support preparation for ACLAM board certification.
 The program is three years, with the first two years focused on didactic training and supervised clinical experience, and the third year dedicated to mentored research and submission of a first-authorship manuscript to a peer-reviewed scientific journal.
 Clinical and pathology training includes lectures and seminars covering a range of pertinent topics in laboratory animal models, species biology, clinical and pathologic aspects of diseases, facility management and design, human resources management, and regulatory affairs and oversight.

 The OSLAMRC is a multi-institutional residency program.
-Residents are assigned to a respective primary training site with required rotations through the other two primary sites as listed above.
-Optional rotations are available at other participating institutions:
+Residents are assigned to a primary training site with required rotations through the other two primary sites as listed above.

 Participation provides residents an unique opportunity for exposure to a wide breadth of animal species, research projects, and faculty expertise and perspective, with emphasis on comparative and preventive medicine.
 Concurrent graduate degree programs are available.